Qiskit/qiskit-ibm-runtime/docs/how_to/run_a_job.rst

 Before you begin
 ----------------

-Throughout this guide, we will assume that you have `setup the Qiskit Runtime service instance <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/getting_started.html>`_ and initialize it as ``service``:
+Throughout this guide, we will assume that you have setup the Qiskit Runtime service instance (see :doc:`../getting_started`) and initialize it as ``service``:

 .. code-block::